aleksandr-efimenko/personal-portfolio-website/_posts/nextjs-postgres-s3-locally.md

 Using 'clean install' (`npm ci`) instead of 'install' (`npm i`) is a good practice for Docker images.
 It will ensure that the dependencies are installed from the `package-lock.json` file and not from the node_modules cache.
 This is faster than 'install', which is especially important for CI/CD pipelines where you want to keep the build time as short as possible.

-### 6. Create a docker-compose.yml file
+### 6. Create a docker compose file

 Docker compose file is used to define and run multi-container Docker applications with a single command `docker-compose up`.

 Here we will not go into details about docker-compose files.
 In general our docker-compose file creates 3 services: web (Next.js application built with our Dockerfile), db (PostgreSQL database), and minio (Minio S3 file storage).
 Remember to add volumes for the database and file storage services.
 Otherwise, the data will be lost when you stop the containers.
-You can find more information about docker-compose files [here](https://docs.docker.com/compose/compose-file/).

 It is generally not recommended to store environment variables in the docker-compose file.
 However, in this particular scenario, for educational purposes and given that we are exclusively using it for local development and testing, it is looks acceptable.
-If you do not want to store secrets in the docker-compose file, you should use a .env file and use ${VARIABLE_NAME} syntax to reference the variables.
-More about environment variables in docker-compose files [here](https://docs.docker.com/compose/compose-file/09-secrets/).
+If you do not want to store secrets in the docker-compose file, you should use a .env file and use `${VARIABLE_NAME}` syntax to reference the variables.
+More about environment variables in docker-compose files [Docker compose file reference](https://docs.docker.com/compose/compose-file/09-secrets).

 Inside the `compose` folder, create a file called `docker-compose.yml` with the following content: